Distilling a 6B Image Model with LADD: Architecture, Experiments & Hard Lessons

 GEN_UPDATE_INTERVAL = 3 # Update student every 3 disc steps

-RENOISE_M = 0.5 # LogitNormal mean (moderate noise bias)
+RENOISE_M = 1.0 # LogitNormal mean (high noise — CLIP disc can handle it)

 RENOISE_S = 1.0 # LogitNormal std (wide spread)